-- increasing student awareness of educational resources available, including referral to and use of institutional and community support resources
+- an increase in each student's awareness of educational resources available, including referral to and use of institutional and community support resources

-- evaluation of student progress toward educational goals
+- evaluation of student's progress toward educational goals

 Students are required to meet with their advisors prior to registering for classes each term.
 Advisors are available to meet during the semester, as well, to discuss the goals listed above.
 Faculty advising is a much-valued program, and supporting students' development and academic progress is an institutional priority.

-The advisor is the primary link between each student’s academic program and other resources of the university and, as such, plays an important role in students' personal and academic development.
+The advisor is the primary link between each student’s academic program and other resources of the university.
+As such, s/he plays an important role in students' personal and academic development.
 Students are encouraged to discuss educational objectives as well as personal goals and concerns with their advisors.
-While Whitworth makes every effort to assist students through the academic advising system, students are expected to monitor their own academic progress, to know the graduation requirements pertinent to their programs, to be cognizant of their grade point average, to make appropriate course selections, to be aware of their final exam schedules, and to add/drop courses as needed to meet their educational goals.
+While Whitworth makes every effort to assist students through the academic advising system, students are expected to monitor their own academic progress, to know the graduation requirements pertinent to their programs, to be cognizant of their grade-point averages, to make appropriate course selections, to be aware of their final exam schedules, and to add/drop courses as needed to meet their educational goals.
 Advice and information are also available to each student from both the academic affairs office and the registrar’s office.

-Harriet Cheney Cowles Memorial Library, at the heart of the campus, is home to the Whitworth Division of Information Resources, encompassing campus information systems and instructional technology and media services, as well as library collections and services.
-The facility houses three general-purpose computer labs and features multiple computer stations throughout, plus wireless access for personal computers and mobile devices.
-It is also home to the Whitworth Writing Center.
+Harriet Cheney Cowles Memorial Library, at the heart of the campus, is home to the library and information resources, which encompasses campus information systems, instructional technology, and media services as well as library collections and services.
+The facility houses three general-purpose computer labs, a Mac lab and multiple computer stations throughout; wireless access is also provided for personal computers and mobile devices.
+The library is also home to Whitworth Composition Commons, the university's writing center.

-Library collections comprise more than 230,000 books, periodical volumes, recordings, and audiovisual or digital media.
-Archives – extensive collections of original documents – record Whitworth's history and aspects of the history of Protestantism in the Pacific Northwest The library also serves as gateway to vast resources beyond its walls via interlibrary loan (through its participation in national and regional library networks) and via high-speed Internet to an immense "virtual collection" of online information sources.
-The latter includes some 80,000 e-books and more than 150 subscription databases and e-resource collections accessible to registered students, faculty, and staff.
-Visit the library’s home page at www.whitworth.edu/library.
+Library collections comprise more than 400,000 books, including ebooks, periodicals, recordings, and audiovisual and digital media.
+Archives – extensive collections of original documents – record Whitworth's history and aspects of the history of Protestantism in the Pacific Northwest.
+Along with its print collection, the library subscribes to a vast array of digital information resources and participates in national and regional consortia of lending libraries.
+Visit the library’s homepage at www.whitworth.edu/library.

-Instructional resources provides operation and support services for the campus computer labs, the Blackboard course-management system, classroom technology, and instructional technology and media services.
-Three computer labs plus multiple computer stations located in the library, in addition to satellite computer labs located in several departments around campus, provide more than 300 computers for students.
-The Blackboard course-management system provides students with web-based access to course materials and resources.
+Whitworth Instructional Resources provides operation and support services for the Blackboard learning management system, campus and u-district computer labs, classroom technology, dance facilities, auditorium facilities, instructional technology, instructional design and media services.
+The Blackboard learning management system provides students with web-based access to course materials, learning activities and academic resources.
+Three library computer labs, multiple library computer stations, two Hawthorne Hall computer labs, and satellite computer labs located in several departments around campus and in the U-District provide more than 400 computers for students.
 Classrooms are equipped with computers and projection equipment, providing faculty and students with access to networked files and the Internet.
-ITMS provides audiovisual resources for students and faculty, including access to video and audio viewing/listening stations, satellite-programming access, audio and video duplication services, and instructional technology support and production.
+The department provides audiovisual resources for students, faculty and staff, including access to video and audio viewing/listening stations, audio and video duplication services, and instructional technology support and production.
 The university provides the opportunity for all on-campus residents to connect their personal computers to the campus network from their rooms.
 Wireless access to the network is also available to students, faculty and staff across the campus.
 Off-campus students may also connect to the university network via VPN access.

-Whitworth's Student Success Center is located in the Lindaman building in room 206 and is comprised of the Assistant Dean of Student Success, the Student Success Advocate, and a host of Success Coaches.
+The Whitworth Student Success Center is located in the Lindaman Center, in Room 206.
+The staff comprises the director of student success, the assistant director of student success, a student success specialist, and roughly a dozen student success coaches.
 The coaches are current Whitworth students who are trained to support their peers in an academic and holistic coaching model.
-Success coaches provide individualized academic support and effective study-skills instruction in many areas, including time-management, academic strategies and many others.
-Additionally, the Student Success Center and coaches connect students to additional resources on campus through tutoring, the counseling center, the financial aid office and more.
-To learn more visit, www.whitworth.edu/studentsuccess.
-The Student Success Center and coaching is available for Whitworth's full-time day students.
+Success coaches provide individualized academic support through effective instruction in study skills and time management.
+Additionally, the student success staff and coaches connect students to resources on campus such as tutoring, the counseling center, financial aid and more.
+To learn more, visit www.whitworth.edu/studentsuccess.
+Success coaching is available for all of the university’s matriculated day students.